 - 1.1 Halesowen College is passionate about safeguarding our students.
 "Schools and Colleges and their staff form part of the wider safeguarding system for children."
-This system is described in statutory guidance Working Together to Safeguard Children (2018).
+This system is described in statutory guidance Working Together to Safeguard Children (2018 updated December 2020).
 We believe that not only do we have a statutory duty to ensure that we safeguard and promote the welfare of children, young people and adults at risk of harm in our care, but also a moral duty, providing a safe environment where students can learn, flourish and succeed.
+Learners will be educated, empowered and enabled to keep themselves safe both on and off-line.
 This policy focuses on how we recruit and train our staff, preventing unsuitable people from working with our learners through adherence to safe recruitment procedures, deal effectively with allegations against staff and support our students.
-The policy will contribute to the protection, safeguarding and promote welfare by: - clarifying standards of behaviour for staff and students - promotion of an ethos that promotes mutual respect and shared values and a robust culture of vigilance - including safeguarding in a robust pastoral system to enable learners to keep themselves and others safe - preventing the impairment of young people and vulnerable adults mental and physical health or development - addressing concerns at the earliest possible stage to protect learners from maltreatment and / or abuse - supporting those who have been abused, are vulnerable to abuse or who have witnessed violence - ensuring that victims of harm are never given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment, nor be made to feel ashamed for making a report - ensuring systems are in place to enable learners to effectively share a safeguarding concern, express their views and be able to give feedback - enabling the development of knowledge and skills to understand risk with the provision of appropriate and effective care - ensuring that everyone who comes into contact with young people and their family understands their role in identifying concerns, sharing information and taking prompt action - ensuring that on-line safety is promoted within the College's infrastructure through the use of filters and monitoring systems and is an integral part of pastoral and teaching programmes - ensuring that there are systems in place to prevent, identify and respond to safeguarding issues and review the effectiveness of online safety practices - 1.2 Throughout this policy and procedure, reference is made to "children and young people".
-The term is used to mean those under the age of 18 years old. - 1.3 Safeguarding and promoting the welfare of children is defined as: protecting children from maltreatment; preventing impairment of children's mental and physical health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+The policy will contribute to the protection, safeguarding and promote welfare by: - Maintaining the attitude of 'it could happen here' - clarifying standards of behaviour for staff and students - promotion of an ethos that promotes mutual respect and shared values and a robust culture of vigilance - including safeguarding in a robust pastoral system that enables learners to develop both the knowledge and skill to recognise harm and keep themselves and others safe - preventing the impairment of young people and vulnerable adults mental and physical health or development - addressing concerns at the earliest possible stage to protect learners from maltreatment and / or abuse - supporting those who have been abused, are vulnerable to abuse or who have witnessed violence - ensuring that victims of harm are never given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment, nor be made to feel ashamed for making a report - ensuring systems are in place to enable learners to effectively share a safeguarding concern, express their views and be able to give feedback - enabling the development of knowledge and skills to understand risk with the provision of appropriate and effective care - ensuring that everyone who comes into contact with young people and their family understands their role in identifying concerns, sharing information and taking prompt action - ensuring that on-line safety is promoted within the College's infrastructure through the use of robust filtering and monitoring systems.
+This is in place for college devices and networks, regular review takes place to monitor the effectiveness of this and is an integral part of pastoral and teaching programmes - the recognition of the part that both mobile phones and the learner's own device use can play in compromising online safety, - ensuring that there are systems in place to prevent, identify and respond to safeguarding issues and review the effectiveness of online safety practices.